openradx/adit/README.md

 - Better scheduler (with day in week and times)
 - Continous Transfer
 - remove cancel_batchtransferjob
+- move date parsing part in parsers.py and consumers.py to date_util.py

 # Testing and coverage commands